Mozuffer/Fetch-test/README.md

 Note:

-   I prefer the Makefile to automate the build and then let the CI/CD  execute it.
+   I prefer to use  Makefile to automate the build and then let the CI/CD  execute it.
 Makefile allow us to combine all the build commands at one file which is good from automation point of view. also in case of the CI/CD is not available the build can be managed from any Machine

 Deployment:
 ----------